Responsible Dog Ownership

 - Be mindful of native wildlife at the beach and avoid allowing dogs to be off the leash above the high tide line, in dunes, and in areas of beach-side vegetation.
 Little Blue Penguins and other protected endangered species are known to inhabit and nest on foreshores across much of The West Coast, including our local environs here in Hokitika.
 The dog’s natural instincts on seeing, smelling or hearing a small creature may over-ride your abilities of voice control of them.

 - Dogs identified as being entirely or predominantly of the breeds – Brazilian Fila, Dogo Argentino, Japanese Tosa, Perro De Presa Canario and American Pit Bull Terrier Type (s 33A Dog Control Act 1996) – or by the Council as menacing must be microchipped and neutered.
-See below for information about financial assistance for neutering menacing dogs.

 Responsible Dog Ownership handbooks are available from Council’s Customer Service Desk.